5 Popular Types of Administrative Assistant Careers

 Business is likely the first area that comes to mind when you think about becoming an admin assistant—for good reason.
 Companies of all sizes need people who can help coordinate schedules, make travel and meeting arrangements, direct phone calls, and generally ensure that important managers or executives have the freedom to focus on what they do best.

 Working with lawyers and paralegals can mean having days that are full of diverse and interesting tasks.
 As a legal admin assistant, you can experience the pride that comes from being part of a team that attains successful outcomes for deserving clients.
 And the pay is often good too.
-In Canada, the average salary for people with this occupation is over $42,000, and some earn close to $60,000.***
+In Canada, the average salary for people with this occupation is over $42,800, and some earn over $59,000.***

 Love animals?
 This career lets you meet new ones almost every day.
 By learning what it takes to keep a veterinary clinic running smoothly, you can be the person who greets animal patients and handles the important administrative details that allow veterinarians and veterinary techs to provide excellent care.